peelframework/peel/_manual/experiments-definitions.md

 # {{ page.title }}

-Experiments are defined in Peel using a Spring [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container.
-The set of beans required to define an experiment represent the system experiments domain introduced in the [Motivation]({{ site.baseurl }}/manual/motivation.html) section.
+Experiments are defined in Peel using a Spring [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container as a set of inter-connected beans.
+In this section we present the available bean types and illustrate how they can be defined in XML or Scala syntax based on our `peel-wordcount` example.

 ## Domain Model

-The domain model adopted by Peel reflects the basic experiment structure outlined above.
+The beans required to define an experiment realize the system experiments domain introduced in the [Motivation]({{ site.baseurl }}/manual/motivation.html) section.
 A UML diagram of the domain model can be seen below.

 <div class="row">
     <figure class="large-10 large-centered medium-11 medium-centered small-12 small-centered columns">